Click any word in a definition or example to find the entry for that word

 Next in this year's series of free Macmillan Dictionary BuzzWord lesson plans is now available to download:

-To celebrate the 10th anniversary of BuzzWord, Macmillan Dictionary has published a mini book with our 50 favourite BuzzWords.
+To celebrate the 10th anniversary of BuzzWord in 2013, Macmillan Dictionary published a mini book with our 50 favourite BuzzWords.
 You can flick through a digital version of Our Favourite BuzzWords below.

 The weekly BuzzWord may not be a word you'll find in any dictionary, and it's not always a brand-new term either: it may be a new way of using an existing word (e.g. troll), or a new way of putting words together (e.g. drug driving, chillax).
 Whatever the reason for its present popularity, the BuzzWord is a word that is current and in sudden or increasing use – it might not stay around forever, but it's worth knowing what it means and how people are using it today.

 Kerry Maxwell has an MA in Linguistics from the University of Manchester.
 She has worked in academic research and as a lexicographer in the publishing industry.